EMPAT94/zettel-merken/README.md

 Zettel stands for "note" and Merken stands for "remember" in German.
 A literal translation would imply "Remember your notes", but that is an overly simplistic definition of what the title stands for.

-To be precise, Zettel-merken is a fusion of two impactful ideas in the field of knowledge management and learning enhancement: "Zettelkasten" and "Spaced Repetition".
+To be precise, Zettel Merken is a fusion of two impactful ideas in the field of knowledge management and learning enhancement: "Zettelkasten" and "Spaced Repetition".

 ## What is Zettelkasten?